FuelLabs/fuels-ts/docs/_guide/contracts-in-action/multicalls.md

 [@code:typescript](./packages/fuel-gauge/src/contract.test.ts#typedoc:Contract-multicall-multiple-contracts)

 You can also set call parameters, variable outputs, or external contracts for every contract call, as long as you don't execute it with `call()` or `simulate()`.
+See also [call params](./call-params.md).

 Next, you provide the prepared calls to the `multiCall` method and optionally configure transaction parameters: